ZevEisenberg/mergesort.github.io/_posts/2022-02-20-the-best-twitter-bio-the-humble-tweet.md

 ![An image showing you where to find the tweet composer]({{ site.url }}/assets/img/twitter-tweets-composer.jpg)

 You may run into various popups asking for more information, feel free to ignore ‘em!
-The only popup you’ll see that you have to fill out is one asking you for your credit card information. [^1]
+The only popup you’ll see that you have to fill out is one asking you to setup a payment method and campaign to unlock a Creatives menu. [^1] (**You really don't have to pay Twitter anything** to use the tools but you do need to have a credit card on file to use the Ads Tweet Composer.)

 ![An image of a popup telling you to add information for your business]({{ site.url }}/assets/img/twitter-business-popup.jpg)